searchstax/searchstax-cloud-connector-for-sitecore/README.md

 ### Recommended Performance Optimization Settings by Sitecore
 Sitecore recommends updating some settings for performance optimization when working with Solr.
 You can find more details here: [Performance optimizations when using Solr](https://kb.sitecore.net/articles/671173)

-### Sitecore Commerce
-Currently Sitecore Commerce configuration is supported for only v9.2 - Initial Update and v9.3 - Initial Update.
 ### Sitecore SXA
 This plugin currently does not support Sitecore SXA configuration.
 ### IP Filtering